khalid-hussain/shaheen/chap4.md

 Today he was saying that, God-willing, he would leave his children with me in Granada and join the ranks of your mujahideen."

-Badr Bin Mughira said, "How unfortunate that I did not show much interest in him.
+Badr bin Mughira said, "How unfortunate that I did not show much interest in him.
 Anyways, whenever he wants, my men will help him to get to the other side of the border."